- MRKH is a congenital condition that affects the female reproductive system.

 My daughter doesn’t want to talk with me about her vaginal agenesis.
 What should I do?

 Your daughter may be uncomfortable about discussing her diagnosis because this often raises issues about her sexuality.
 The diagnosis of vaginal agenesis may prematurely force a discussion about her sexuality that some daughters and parents find uncomfortable or embarrassing.
-Attempting to have a conversation when she is unwilling to talk will be frustrating for both of you, therefore it is better to wait until your daughter is ready to have an open conversation with you.
+Attempting to have a conversation when she is unwilling to talk will be frustrating for both of you, therefore it is better to wait until your daughter is ready.
 You can suggest that she read about MRKH, join a moderated online chat room discussion with other girls who have this diagnosis, or talk with another trusted friend, sibling, or adult about her feelings.
 You can also let her know that you are available to listen if she would like to talk.
 There are also online support groups that can offer support and guidance before, during, and after treatment.

 Remember, it’s ALWAYS important to begin communicating by asking your daughter how best you can help her!
 Your daughter should be as involved as possible in the planning of her care and ultimately deciding her treatment plan.